2019segret/2019segret.github.io/index.md

 In addition to my scientific work, I enjoy learning and building on Web3 and DeFi.
 I added a section [here](https://2019segret.github.io/docs/articles/) where I share posts related to those topics.
 I have originally written those on my [medium account](https://medium.com/@__initial__) if you want to take a look 😊.

+You can find some of my work on my [githube page](https://github.com/2019segret).
+I intend to progressively add more projects I have worked on.
+For the moment, relevant work boils down to a portfolio tracker repo.